tprice117/PJT-Final/readme.txt

 2. Use the scripts through a bash shell integrated on the web container (CLI or attaching the bash shell directly)

-3. Run commands for loading data scripts:
+3. Run command for loading data scripts initially:
-	- python manage.py runscript orders_load
-	- python manage.py runscript printmodels_load
-	- python manage.py runscript orderitems_load
-	- python manage.py runscript printfiledata_load
+	- python manage.py runscript initial_load

 !!!WARNING!!!
 If initial loading, orders_load and printmodels_load must be run first before other scripts as other scripts are dependent on them